 Are you trying to juggle your challenging career as a physician alongside your role as a parent?

-The AMWA Physician Coaching Community is offering a 6-month facilitated discussion group for women physicians with babies and/or young children who are seeking strategies and insights to better manage a demanding career and busy family life with greater ease.
+The AMWA Physician Coaching Community is offering a 6-session facilitated discussion group for women physicians with babies and/or young children who are seeking strategies and insights to better manage a demanding career and busy family life with greater ease.
 The next cohort will be offered January-March.

 This six-session facilitated group coaching experience is $450, which is heavily subsidized as a benefit to AMWA members.
 (The retail price is estimated at $5400.)
 AMWA physician coaches are ICF-certified assuring a high-value and satisfying experience.

 Enrollment Open.
 Reserve a Spot to Join the Next Cohort to Begin in January

 If you are a woman physician with a young family, it is likely that you feel overwhelmed, stretched very thin, and pulled in many different directions as you strive to succeed both in your medical career and in your role as a mother, provider, and family manager.
 You may feel that you have to be everything to everyone.
 But have you ever considered who you are and who you want to be for yourself?
 Or how to find the time and energy to add that to your life?

 If this feels like you, you are not alone!

 The desire to be the best version of yourself in every role is not unique, yet women in this situation often feel very alone and believe that others do not experience the same conflicts.
 In your pursuit of excellence, you may struggle with a sense that you are not meeting your own or others’ expectations.
 This causes the real and well-known phenomenon of mom-guilt.
 This is not a benign situation nor is it limited to feelings of guilt and being overwhelmed.